ABC Organic Gardener Magazine latest issue magazine cover.

 Story by

-In Jessamy Miller's article ‘Chicken Feed’ in Issue 124 we covered buying pellets or ready-mixed grain feeds for poultry.
-But if you want to go further, mixing your own feed means you know exactly what you are giving your hens and it could save you money.
+If you want to mix your own feed you will know exactly what you are giving your hens and it could save you money.

 Mixing your own feed allows you to know exactly what you are giving your hens.
 It could save money, and allow you to choose fresh, natural and organic ingredients that are less processed than a proprietary ration.
 However, mixing your own involves time, effort and upfront costs, so it’s important to ensure the feed is complete and balanced, and meets fowls’ nutritional needs.